s76354m/workspace/Tank_Simulation/README.md

-# Tank Simulation
+# Tank_Simulation

-Tank Simulation is a web-based application designed to offer an interactive and educational experience by simulating tank battles.
-It allows users to explore various tank models, their capabilities, and historical battle tactics across different terrains, making it a blend of entertainment and learning.
+Tank_Simulation is a web-based application that simulates tank battles.
+It combines educational purposes with entertainment by allowing users to set up and visualize historically accurate tank battles in a 3D environment.
+Users can learn about tank capabilities and historical battle tactics in a controlled, simulated environment.

 ## Overview

-The application leverages Node.js with Express for server management, MongoDB with Mongoose ORM for database operations, and EJS for server-side rendering.
-The frontend is crafted with Vanilla JavaScript and Bootstrap, ensuring a responsive and intuitive user interface.
-Tank movements and battles are visualized using a 3D animation engine, providing an immersive user experience.
+The Tank_Simulation project uses a modern web architecture with the following technologies:

+- **Backend:** Node.js with Express
+- **Database:** MongoDB with Mongoose ORM
+- **Frontend:** Vanilla JavaScript and Bootstrap
+- **View Rendering:** EJS
+- **3D Animation Engine:** THREE.js

+### Project Structure

+- **models/**: Mongoose models for User, Tank, Terrain, and Map
+- **routes/**: Express routes for authentication, tank management, terrain management, map management, setup, and simulation
+- **views/**: EJS templates for rendering HTML pages
+- **public/**: Static files including JavaScript, CSS, and bundled assets
+- **seeders/**: Scripts for seeding the database with initial data
+- **services/**: Business logic for the simulation
+- **controllers/**: Controllers for handling simulation logic
+- **.env**: Environment variables
+- **server.js**: Main entry point for the application
+- **webpack.config.js**: Webpack configuration for bundling frontend assets

 ## Features

-- **User Interaction**: Users can customize tank battles by selecting tank models, quantity, and battle terrains.
+- **User Interaction**: Users can select tanks for the Allies and Axis, choose a map, and position tanks on the map.
-- **Simulation Setup**: An easy-to-use setup page aids users in preparing for the simulation, allowing for a tailored battle scenario.
-- **Dynamic Simulation**: The application visualizes battles in 3D, considering realistic tank statistics and environmental conditions to determine outcomes.
+- **Simulation Setup Page**: A form to select tank types and quantities, choose a map, and position tanks.
+- **Simulation Execution**: The simulation runs autonomously with 3D animation showing tank movements, engagements, and outcomes.
-- **Result Analysis**: Post-battle, the application provides detailed statistics on the simulation, including shots fired, damage dealt, and tanks destroyed.
+- **Result Analysis**: A summary of the battle with statistics such as shots fired, tank damage, and tanks knocked out.
-- **Admin Tools**: A secure admin interface is available for managing tank models and their characteristics.
+- **Admin Tool**: Secure interface for administrators to add new tank types and adjust their statistics.

 ## Getting started